 The Indian markets have started today's session on a positive note.
-The benchmark indices opened above the breakeven mark and have remained firmly in the positive territory.
-Other key Asian markets are in the red with Japan (down 0.7%) leading the pack of losers.
-The US markets closed marginally lower yesterday.
+The benchmark indices opened above the breakeven mark and have stayed in the positive territory.
+Other key Asian markets are in the green with Hong Kong (up 1.4%) leading the pack of gainers.
+The US markets ended higher by 0.4% last Friday.

-Currently in India, heavyweights from the BSE-Sensex are trading strong with auto and construction majors finding investors' favour.
-The BSE-Sensex is trading higher by around 65 points, while the NSE-Nifty is up by about 15 points.
-Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.5% and 0.6% respectively.
-The rupee is trading at 46.65 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading strong with auto majors attracting investors' interest.
+The BSE-Sensex is trading higher by around 230 points, while the NSE-Nifty is trading up by around 65 points.
+Buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.9% and 1% respectively.
+The rupee is trading at 44.41 to the US dollar.